WinstonWolfie/supermemo_vim_ahk/docs/beginner_vim_guide.md

 ### The marker rule that matters

-Markers are stored in the element’s **first HTML component** and must be the **first line**.
+Markers are stored in the element’s **first HTML component** and the marker must stay the **first detected content** there.

-Keep the source element’s first HTML component **empty** (or containing only the marker).
+For reader/local-file source elements, the simplest setup is an otherwise empty first HTML component.
+For browser/online elements, keep the marker first and put any reference block or notes below it.
-If you put your own notes/title there, the automation may prompt:
+If you put your own notes/title above the marker, the automation may prompt:

 - “Go to source and try again?”